SCOPE OF THIS CHAPTER

 An assessment to ascertain that the welfare of a child who is being fostered privately is/will be met, must adhere to Schedule 2 (regulation 4) of The Children (private Arrangements for Fostering) Regulations 2005.

-- That the intended duration of the arrangement is understood and agreed between;
+- That if known, the intended duration of the arrangement is understood and agreed between;

-- The wishes and feelings of the child about the arrangement have been sought in light of his/her age and understanding and s/he should be seen alone;
+- The wishes and feelings of the child about the arrangement have been sought in light of their age and understanding and they should be seen alone;

 - That the child's physical, intellectual, emotional, social and behavioural development is appropriate and satisfactory;

-- That the child's needs arising from her/his religious persuasion, racial origin and cultural and linguistic background are being met;
+- That the child's needs arising from their religious persuasion, racial origin and cultural and linguistic background are being met;

 - That the financial arrangements for the care and maintenance of the child are agreed working;